-The Recipient shall adopt the methodology that they consider optimum to implement the validation against the codelists defined in CS/RD2 and/or the validation of R/Cs.
+The Recipient shall adopt the methodology that they consider optimum to implement the validation against the codelists defined in CS/RD2 and/or the validation of R&Cs.
 Based on any adopted methodology, the reporting of errors shall follow the exception handling principles defined in section V.3 i.e. the Syntax/Structural Validation errors shall be reported with XML NACK (IE917) while the Semantic validation errors shall be reported with Functional NACK (IE906: C_FUN_NCK).
 The Syntax/Structural Validation and the Semantic validation are defined in Table 13 of section IV.3.